Is there anything better than chicken wings? Well, maybe only smoked chicken wings!

 - Once the smoker has come to temperature, give your rested wings one last generous coating of the dry rub and pop in the smoker.

-- At this stage get out your meat thermometer and check the internal temperature of the wings.
-Without touching the bone you want the centre temperature to be at 165°F. If they are not yet to temperature placed back in and check again after 5 – 10 minutes.
+- Smoke for 2 hours then get out your meat thermometer and check the internal temperature of the wings to check if the wings have reached 165°F. Note don't touch the bone.
+If they are not yet to temperature placed back in and check again after 5 – 10 minutes.

-- Once at temperature take wings out of the smoker and transfer to a large bowl and toss through a generous amount of the hot sauce.
+- Then transfer to a large bowl and toss through a generous amount of the hot sauce.
 You want these wings to be dripping with this deliciously spicy sauce.

-So there you have it, my super easy, delicious and spicy smoked chicken wings.
+So there you have it, my super easy, delicious, and spicy smoked chicken wings.
+If your have a Pit Boss grill, I have an EPIC wing recipe for it!

 I guarantee you will turn you into the smoked chicken master at your next backyard cooking session.

-For those of you who don’t like spice, you can always replace the Sriracha with your favorite mild sauce or add in more ketchup.
+For those of you who don’t like spice, you can always replace the Sriracha with your favorite ketchup.

 Still Hungry For More?